camille-plays/security-workshop-backend/README.md

-# wisewomen-hackathon
+# wise-women-code security exercise
-Hands on hackathon for Wise Women Code event
+Hands on security exercise for the wise-women-code event